-I would like to propose that spiritual colonization has impoverished and not enriched kingdom life.
-Jesus sends us out to disciple nations.
+I would like to propose that spiritual colonization impoverishes rather than enriches kingdom life.
+Jesus sends us out to disciple nations - people groups in the plural, not individuals.
 Somewhere, in church history, discipling and colonizing got a little blurred.

 Colonization is the sending out of a group of settlers to a nation to establish control over it, leveraging God-given blessings for the interests of the sending agency, superimposing language and culture and other realities on the settlement, leaving behind a trail of sadnesses.

-Modern day brand leveraging runs the same risks as colonization.
 An overly cultivated desire within a ministry community to influence the church worldwide with its homegrown resources can have consequences similar to colonialism.
-Bear in mind that the only people that upset Jesus enough for him to threaten with a whip were the “resourcing agents” that made it easy for worshipers to purchase their sacrifice animals on site.
+Bear in mind that the only people that upset Jesus enough for him to threaten with a whip were the “resourcing agents” that made it easy for worshipers to purchase their worship sacrifices on site.
 Jesus’ antidote to the enterprise of religion was summed up in his retort that his father’s house was meant to be a house of prayer for all nations.
-Just like John the Baptist had predicted, in this comment he “raised every valley and brought down every mountain and hill, and created a level playing field where all had dignity and a vital role.”
+Just like John the Baptist had predicted, Jesus was for the “raising up of every valley and bringing down of every mountain and hill, and the creating a level playing field where all have dignity and a vital role.”

-I would like to propose that the antidote to the current overly cultivated desire amongst a few ministries to “resource the church worldwide with their songs” is still the same today as it was in Jesus’ time – for us to be reminded that the house of God is international, a commonwealth of communities where each group has something valid and vital to contribute, notwithstanding “a song to share”.
+I would like to propose that the antidote to the current overly cultivated desire amongst ‘the few’ to resource ‘the many’ is still the same today as it was in Jesus’ time – for us to be reminded that the house of God is international, a commonwealth of communities where each group has something valid and vital to contribute, notwithstanding ‘a song to share.’

 Discipling is different from colonizing.
 It is less about influencing and more about serving.
 Yes, there are truths to be taught, but they are communicated in such a way that they can be absorbed via the local culture.
 When the bible is translated it is repurposed via local idiom.
 Discipling should not repeat the mistakes of the colonial missionary movement of days gone by.
 Servant hearted ministry results in the blessing of the nations, just as was God’s original intent with Abraham.

 Imagine a Christianity where every culture is represented with dignity.
-Imagine if our worship told story of reach of gospel into every people group.
+Imagine if our worship told the story of the reach of gospel into every people group.

 God’s way, in nature and in the kingdom, is cross-pollination.
 May this dynamic become the way of the worship movement.

-(2) Celebrity and brand leveraging are legitimate catalyzing agents for the spread of the gospel.
+(2) Celebrity and brand leveraging can be legitimate catalyzing agents for the spread of the gospel.